Elysia210/5293-007GroupProject/Part2.1_Candidate_Teacher_Menglei/DATA.md

 # Data Documentation

-This document describes the data construction pipeline for the EG-GenRM project.
-The goal of this repository is not only to collect public math datasets, but to transform them into verifier-oriented supervised fine-tuning data.
+This document describes the data construction pipeline for the EG-GenRM to training.
+The goal of this repository is not only to collect public math datasets and solution(right or wrong), but to transform them into verifier-oriented supervised fine-tuning data.

 The final training format is: